Fallout shelter: Alpha (α)

 In the vast majority of accidents, and in all atomic bomb blasts, the threat due to beta and gamma emitters is greater than that posed by the alpha emitters in the fallout.
 Alpha particles are identical to a helium-4 nucleus (two protons and two neutrons), and travel at speeds in excess of 5% of the speed of light.
 Alpha particles have little penetrating power; most cannot penetrate through human skin.
-Avoiding direct exposure with fallout particles will prevent injury from alpha radiation.
+Avoiding direct exposure to fallout particles will prevent injury from alpha radiation.

 Beta (β)

 Beta radiation consists of particles (high-speed electrons) given off by some fallout.
 Most beta particles cannot penetrate more than about 3 m of air or about 1/8 in of water, wood, or human body tissue; or a sheet of aluminum foil.
-Avoiding direct exposure with fallout particles will prevent most injuries from beta radiation.
+Avoiding direct exposure to fallout particles will prevent most injuries from beta radiation.

 The primary dangers associated with beta radiation are internal exposure from ingested fallout particles and beta burns from fallout particles no more than a few days old.
 Beta burns can result from contact with highly radioactive particles on bare skin; ordinary clothing separating fresh fallout particles from the skin can provide significant shielding.

 Gamma (γ)

 Gamma radiation penetrates further through matter than alpha or beta radiation.
 Most of the design of a typical fallout shelter is intended to protect against gamma rays.
-Gamma rays are better absorbed by materials with high atomic numbers and high density, although neither effect is important compared to the total mass per area in the path of the gamma ray.
-Thus, lead is only modestly better as a gamma shield than an equal mass of another shielding material such as aluminum, concrete, water or soil.
+Materials with high atomic numbers and high density absorb gamma rays more effectively.
+However, neither effect is important compared to the total mass per area in the path of the gamma ray.
+Thus, lead is only modestly better as a gamma shield than an equal mass of another shielding material such as aluminum, concrete, water, or soil.

-Some gamma radiation from fallout will penetrate into even the best shelters.
+Some gamma radiation from fallout will penetrate even the best shelters.
 However, the radiation dose received while inside a shelter can be significantly reduced with proper shielding.
 Ten halving thicknesses of a given material can reduce gamma exposure to less than 1/1000 of unshielded exposure.

 Weapons versus nuclear accident fallout

 The bulk of the radioactivity in nuclear accident fallout is more long-lived than that in weapons fallout.
-A good table of the nuclides, such as that provided by the Korean Atomic Energy Research Institute, includes the fission yields of the different nuclides.
-From this data it is possible to calculate the isotopic mixture in the fallout (due to fission products in bomb fallout).
+From the fission yields of the different nuclides it is possible to calculate the isotopic mixture in the fallout (due to fission products in bomb fallout).

 Other matters and simple improvements

-While a person's home may not be a purpose-made shelter, it could be thought of as one if measures are taken to improve the degree of fallout protection.
+While a person's home may not be a purpose-built shelter, it could be considered one if measures are taken to improve fallout protection.